TherionRO/XCore/README.md

 # XCore
 XCore is a Open-Source , simple and lightweight library for Android Apps.This library will give you acces to a few android elements and some custom ones you can play with and see if you can improve your apps or create them more easily.

+Check out [OpenCore](https://github.com/TherionRO/OpenCore) ,the new XCore but with more features,elements,components and better stability for newer android devices!XCore will still be updated,but OpenCore is a new and modern alternative.

 # Support
 XCore is compatible with Android Studio & Sketchware Pro SDK Compatibility :